Loft Conversion Guide

 We recommend taking this into account when planning a start date, the last thing you will want is the contractor raring to go, with Party Wall Awards still some way off being agreed.

-This timescale would also assume that all of the necessary information is in place such as the structural calculations and drawings.
+This timescale would also assume that all of the necessary information is in places such as the structural calculations and drawings.

 Loft Conversion Costs